tony-aw/tinycodet/README.md

   testing purposes, but I now allow the user to see this attribute also.
   Also experimenting with `pkgdown` options.
 - 19 August 2023: Textual changes here and there.
+- 24 August 2023: Changed the organization of the categories: decimal truth testing, `lock_TF()`, safer atomic type casting, and `%<-c%` now belong to the category “safer functionality”.
+The atomic conversion functions now remove the class attribute, just to be safe, but still preserve all other attributes.

 FUTURE PLANS: